Official New York State Literary Tree Website

 ABOUT THE NEW YORK STATE COUNCIL ON THE ARTS:

-The New York State Council on the Arts is located at 175 Varick Street, New York, NY 10014.
+The New York State Council on the Arts is located at 300 Park Avenue South, 10th floor, New York, NY 10010.
 The New York State Council on the Arts (NYSCA) is a state funding agency that provides support for activities of nonprofit arts and cultural organizations in New York State and helps to bring artistic programs of high quality to the citizens of the state.
 NYSCA has been directed by the state Legislature to maintain the "paramount position of this State in the nation and the world as a cultural center" through the support of nonprofit arts organizations in New York State.
 NYSCA achieves its goals primarily through its grantmaking activity.
 It offers grants and support services to the field through a number of discipline and field related programs.
+Barbaralee Diamonstein-Spielvogel is the Chair of the New York State Council on the Arts.
+Mara Manus is Executive Director of the Agency.
 The Littree is supported by the Literature Program of NYSCA, directed by Kathleen Masterson.
 The Literature program may be reached in one of the following ways: